AmnasGPT01/GPT-Lab-01./README.md

 ## Experimental Repository for Agentic AI Development

 This is a sandbox environment for exploring and prototyping **agentic AI systems** designed to revolutionize finance, audit, and ESG reporting.
-I'm a Chartered Accountancy student simultaneously pursuing Agentic AI Engineering under **Ziah Khan's University Framework**, with a mission to transform traditional ERP systems, audit processes, and ESG/finance workflows through intelligent automation.
+I'm a Chartered Accountancy student simultaneously pursuing Agentic AI Engineering under **Ziah Khan's Panaversity Framework**, with a mission to transform traditional ERP systems, audit processes, and ESG/finance workflows through intelligent automation.

 ### 🎯 Vision